Queensland Conveyancing FAQ

 • If the Settlement Date, Finance Date, or Building & Pest Date falls on a non-business day, it automatically moves to the next Business Day.

 • But the Deposit is different.
-If your deposit is due on a Saturday, Sunday or public holiday, you still have to pay it on that day (and provide written proof of payment) — it doesn’t automatically extend to Monday.
+If your deposit is due on a Saturday, Sunday or public holiday, you still have to pay it on that day (and provide written proof of payment).
+It doesn’t automatically extend to Monday.

 Example: